Focaccia with garlic and rosemary

 For the dough, combine the flour, yeast and salt with up to 350ml/12fl oz lukewarm water, until you have a soft dough.
-Knead for 10-15 minutes.
+Knead for 10-15 minutes (you can do this by hand or in a free-standing mixer fitted with a dough hook).
 Transfer to an oiled bowl, cover with cling film and leave to rise for 30 minutes.

 After 30 minutes, place into a lined and slightly warmed baking tray of 37 x 27cm/14 x 10¾in.
 Drizzle with olive oil and top with fresh rosemary, chopped garlic, sea salt and a little pepper.

 Press your fingers into the dough to make dimples and then rest again for another 30 minutes.